pfsense/docs/source/releases/2-3-new-features-and-changes.rst

 -  Allow wildcards in Certificate Subject Alternative Names.
    `#3733 <https://redmine.pfsense.org/issues/3733>`__
--  Removed the “Certificate Authority” option on the **Certificates** tab of the Cert Manager when creating a **Certificate**.
+-  Removed the "Certificate Authority" option on the **Certificates** tab of the Cert Manager when creating a **Certificate**.
 To make a Certificate Authority, use the **CAs** tab instead.
    `#5924 <https://redmine.pfsense.org/issues/5924>`__